ciddy0/ai201-project1/README.md

 ## Spec Reflection

-**One way the spec helped you during implementation:** The planning doc's chunking strategy — one review = one chunk with structured metadata prefixes — directly shaped the pipeline.
+**One way the spec helped you during implementation:** The planning doc's chunking strategy: one review = one chunk with structured metadata prefixes, directly shaped the pipeline.
 Having decided upfront that each RMP review would be its own chunk with a `[RMP review for ... | Quality/Difficulty]` prefix meant the implementation was straightforward: iterate over ratings, prepend the prefix, and emit.

 **One way your implementation diverged from the spec, and why:** The spec planned for top-k of 6–10, and the implementation settled on k=8.
 During testing, this turned out to be too small for some queries where the answer was buried in a lower-ranked chunk (e.g., the exam format question where the relevant chunk ranked 28th).
 The spec didn't anticipate that the embedding model would rank chunks by dominant theme rather than specific details, which is a gap that would have required hybrid search or a larger k to address.